ebdundar/rl-continuous-control/README.md

 ### Termination Criteria

 The task is episodic.
-That means an agent should obtain an average score of +13 over 100 consecutive episodes.
+That means an agent should obtain an average score of +30(average of 20 agents) over 100 consecutive episodes to solve the environment.

 ## Let's go!
 At first, we should set up out python environment via following the instructions in [here](https://github.com/udacity/deep-reinforcement-learning#dependencies)